bohdaq/rust-web-server/FAQ.md

 > unable to parse request: invalid utf-8 sequence of _n_ bytes from index _m_

 ### Solution
 Server received not properly encoded request in UTF-8 charset.
 Request may be sent from various software on your network.
 You can ignore this message.
+Also request may be done through https but server is on http protocol.

 ## Problem #6